enmanuelduran/python-class/README.md

 # python-class

-I am using this repository to teach some about software development and programming from scratch in python.
+I am using this repository to teach some friends about software development and programming from scratch in python.